jgpws/jgd-bizelite/readme.txt

 == Changelog ==

+= 1.6.3 November 11 2021 =
+Bug fix: Display Site Title and Tagline function was displaying the title regardless if it was checked or unchecked.
+This has been fixed.

 = 1.6.2 August 28 2021 =
 Bug fix: Added new Customizer control to enable header/footer gradients; previously they were rendering by default, covering the background image.